Windcatcher

 Windcatchers rely on local weather and microclimate conditions, and not all techniques will work everywhere; local factors must be taken into account in design.
-Windcatchers of varying designs are widely used in North Africa, West Asia, and India.
+Windcatchers of varying designs are widely used in North Africa, West Asia, and South Asia.
 A simple, widespread idea, there is evidence that windcatchers have been in use for many millennia, and no clear evidence that they were not used into prehistory.
 The "place of invention" of windcatchers is thus intensely disputed; Egypt, Iran, and the United Arab Emirates all claim it.

 Windcatchers vary dramatically in shape, including height, cross-sectional area, and internal sub-divisions and filters.

 Windcatching has gained some ground in Western architecture, and there are several commercial products using the name windcatcher.
 Some modern windcatchers use sensor-controlled moving parts or even solar-powered fans to make semi-passive ventilation and semi-passive cooling systems.

 Windscoops have long been used on ships, for example in the form of a dorade box.
 Windcatchers have also been used experimentally to cool outdoor areas in cities, with mixed results; traditional methods include narrow, walled spaces, parks and winding streets, which act as cold-air reservoirs, and takhtabush-like arrangements (see sections on night flushing and convection, below).